 Wheeler Names Community Health Center in Hartford for Visionary Leader, Susan Walkama, LCSW

 The primary five-story building at Wheeler’s flagship community health center will be renamed the Susan Walkama Family Health & Wellness Center this spring, the Board of Trustees announced on October 29.
-Along with the dedication, a matching gift campaign was announced that will match gifts 1:1 made in Walkama's honor for Wheeler's nutrition programming, up to $25,000 in total, thanks to the generosity of an anonymous longtime supporter and former Wheeler trustee.
+Along with the dedication, a matching gift campaign was announced that matched gifts 1:1 made in Walkama's honor for Wheeler's nutrition programming, up to $25,000 in total, thanks to the generosity of an anonymous longtime supporter and former Wheeler trustee.
+UPDATE: The campaign exceeded goals, raising $63,000 at completion.

 Walkama retired on November 1 after nearly 40 years at Wheeler, including more than a dozen as president and CEO.